Skip to main content

 export JUDIT_API_KEY="your-api-key-here"

-export JUDIT_BASE_URL="https://requests.prod.judit.io"
+export JUDIT_BASE_URL="https://requests.production.judit.io"

 2. Create a Request